nanoexpress/docs/routes/route.md

 ```

 {% hint style="warning" %}
-To Route worked properly, first initialize via `app.use(routerInstance)` then register your routes
+if you want Route to work properly, first initialize via `app.use(routerInstance)` then registrate your routes
 {% endhint %}

 ### Async route